Esin Gunduz

 ︎Watch a part of Dr Gunduz’s presentation of her phd dissertation “Lights on Inanna” under the Music and Cult section for Society of Biblical Literature.

-Originally from Istanbul, Turkey, she currently lives in New York State, Usa and travels regularly for her projects around the world.
+Being originally from Istanbul, Turkey, and having lived in New York State, Gunduz has currently moved in to Austin, Texas (Usa) and travels regularly for her projects around the world.

 esingunduz.com

-I concentrate on the nature of sound and its embodiment.
+“As a composer, I focus on the nature of sound and its embodiment.

 We reflectively react to it at times: